Masses and decay widths of $\Xi_{c/b}$ and $\Xi^\prime_{c/b}$ baryons: Decay widths

 and/or as negative parity $P$-wave $\Xi_Q$ $\rho$-excitation states of the flavor anti-triplet $\bf \bar{3}$

 Each of those states satisfies the equal spacing rules with the $\Omega_c$ or $\Omega_b$ states: the $P$-wave $\Xi_Q$ $\lambda$-excitation states since they belong to the same ${\bf 6}$-plet, while the $P$-wave $\Xi_Q$ $\rho$-excitation states that belong to a $\bf{ \bar 3}$-plet due to accidental degeneration in the spectrum.
-We can not exclude a priori that the states seen by LHCb corresponds to all of them, also because each of those states can decay into $\Lambda_c-K$ final states.
-LHCb, belle a Babar can do new analysis to test if the $P$-wave $\Xi_Q^{(')}$ are 14 states or not.
-The future measurement of their $J^P$ quantum numbers and subsequently an amplitude analysis, will be crucial in order to disentangle the correct identification of those states.
-Moreover if the P-wave $\Xi_Q$ $\rho$-excitation states that belong to a $\bf{ \bar 3}$-plet will not be detected in each of their possible channels this will be an indication of a quark-diquark structure and not of a three-quark structure as discussed in Ref.~\cite{Santopinto:2018ljf}.
+We can not exclude a priori that the states seen by LHCb corresponds to all of them, also because each of those states can decay into $\Lambda_c \bar{K}$ channel.
+LHCb, BELLE and BaBar can do new analysis to test if the $P$-wave $\Xi_Q^{(')}$ are 14 states or not.
+The future amplitude analysis and the subsequently measurement of their $J^P$ quantum numbers will be crucial in order to disentangle the correct identification of those states.
+The fact that in our model $\Xi_c$(3055) and $\Xi_c$(3080) resonances are assigned as $\rho$-mode excitations of the sextet configuration, $^2\rho(\Xi'_c)_{J^P}$ with $J^P=1/2^-$ and $3/2^-$, indicates a preference of a three-quark over a quark-diquark description.
+However, this assignment is mainly based on the predicted mass spectrum and we cannot exclude that all the five states, $\Xi_{c}(2923),\Xi_{c}(2939),\Xi_{c}(2965), \Xi_{c}(3055)$ and $\Xi_{c}(3080)$ are instead $\lambda$-mode excitations:

+In Tables~\ref{dwc} and \ref{dwb} we present the total strong decay widths calculated in the elementary emission model and the $^3P_0$ model for the harmonic oscillator quark model, and show a comparison with the chiral quark model \cite{Wang:2017kfr} and the available experimental data.
+In general the values obtained in \cite{Wang:2017kfr} are too large in comparison with the experimental widths.
+The predicted widths for $\Xi_b(6327)^{0}$ and $\Xi_b(6333)^{0}$ are 0.19 MeV and 0.10 MeV respectively, and they are in good agreement with the experimental width measured by the LHCb collaboration \cite{LHCb:2021ssn}: $ \Gamma\left(\Xi_{b}(6327)^{0}\right) = 0.93_{-0.60}^{+0.74} $ MeV and $\Gamma\left(\Xi_{b}(6333)^{0}\right) = 0.25_{-0.25}^{+0.58} $ MeV, See Table \ref{dwb}.